-It is the responsibility of each department to make sure the signed invoices, purchase orders, and any other required documents are submitted to the Finance Department as soon as the product is received, or the service is rendered.
+It is the responsibility of each department to make sure the signed invoices, purchase orders and any other required paperwork is submitted to the Finance Department as soon as the product is received, or service rendered.

-It is the responsibility of Accounts Payable to pay all vendor invoices within 30 days of the invoice date.
-Any variance between the purchase order and the vendor invoice must be reconciled.
+It is the responsibility of Accounts Payable to pay all vendor invoices within 30 days of the date the services or products are received.
+If the invoice date is different from the service/product receipt date, the department will need to note on the invoice the date of receipt of the product or service.
+Any Variance between the purchase order and the vendor invoice must be reconciled and documented on the purchase order.
 Vendor payments can only be made for the original or modified purchase order amount.